 - a.
-Provide an organizational chart and describe your administrative, managerial, and organization arrangements and the facilities and resources you will use to conduct your proposed project. - b.
+Provide information on your organization, philosophy, and practice methods.
+Describe how they will contribute to your ability to conduct program requirements and meet this program's purpose, objectives, and expectations. - b.
 List the key personnel who will work with the program.
-In your
+In your attachments, submit position